Azerbaijan Railways: 1878–1917

 The first long-distance railway line was opened in 1883, which led from Baku to Tbilisi in Georgia.

 In 1900 railway lines were opened which connected Baku via Biləcəri with Derbent and Petrovsk (Makhachkala) in Dagestan and thus connected Azerbaijan with the rest of the Russian Empire (and later the Soviet Union).

 In 1908 with extension of the railway line from Ararat in Armenia to Şərur and Julfa in the Nakhchivan exclave of Azerbaijan, this part of Azerbaijan was connected with Armenia.

-Thus the development of the Azerbaijani Railway was for the time being considered final.
+Thus, the development of the Azerbaijani Railway was for the time being considered final.

-Soviet Railways 1917-1991
+1917–1991

-After the collapse of the Russian Empire and the Russian Revolution the country was transformed into the Soviet Union and the Russian Imperial Railways into the Soviet Railways.
+After the collapse of the Russian Empire and the Russian Revolution, the country was transformed into the Soviet Union and the Russian Imperial Railways into the Soviet Railways.

 Due to the availability of electricity from the vast water power sources of Azerbaijan, the very early electrification of the railway lines of Azerbaijan began.

 In 1926 with the electrification with 1,2 kV (1,200 V) direct current of the railway line between Baku and Sabunçu, it became the first electrically operated railway line of the Soviet Union.
 Later electrifications took place with 3 kV (3,000 V) direct current.

-In 1924 the railway line was extended southwards to Ələt and Neftçala.
+In 1924, the railway line was extended southwards to Ələt and Neftçala.

-In 1941 the railway line was extended from Horadiz and Mincivan through Armenia including a railway line extension to Kapan, to Julfa in the Nakhchivan exclave of Azerbaijan.
+In 1941, the railway line was extended from Horadiz and Mincivan through Armenia including a railway line extension to Kapan, to Julfa in the Nakhchivan exclave of Azerbaijan.
 Thus the Nakhchivan exclave of Azerbaijan was finally connected with Azerbaijan proper.

-In 1941 the railway line was also extended southwards to Astara, Azerbaijan at the southern border with Iran.
+In 1941, the railway line was also extended southwards to Astara, Azerbaijan at the southern border with Iran.

-In 1944 the railway line was extended to Kətəlparaq, Ağdam and Stepanakert (Xankəndi).
+In 1944, the railway line was extended to Kətəlparaq, Ağdam and Stepanakert (Xankəndi).

 Until 1991 the railway traffic was operated in Azerbaijan by the Soviet Railway under supervision of the Soviet Traffic Ministry.
 The Azerbaijani branch of the Soviet Railways was divided into three departments of Baku, Gəncə and Nakhchivan City.